0xTheProDev/Operational-Transformation/__tests__/monaco/README.md

-## Integration Test Suite for Monaco Adapter for PlainText Editor
+## Integration Test Suite for Monaco Adapter for Plain Text Editor